Safely Remove Lead-Based Paint

 Lead Abatement Safety

 Lead abatement practices should be carried out by certified personnel with protective equipment.
 Workers must use proper personal protective equipment per state regulations.
-Full body covering (suits) with hood and shoe covering attached should be used to prevent lead dust contamination.
+A full body covering (suits) with hood and shoe covering attached should be used to prevent lead dust contamination.
 Disposable coveralls that are used one time provide effective protection.
 Personal protective equipment that should be used includes at a minimum:

 - Disposable coveralls